Analysis of Testing-Based Forward Model Selection: Introduction

-There are several earlier analyses of forward selection.
-Previous papers providing analysis of statistical properties of forward regression do not attempt to make use of testing as a criteria for stopping. \cite{Wang:UltraHighForwardReg} gives an bounds on the performance and number of selected covariates under a $\beta$-min condition which restricts the minimum magnitude of nonzero coefficients. \cite{Zhang:GreedyLeastSquares} and \cite{Tropp:Greed} prove performance bounds greedy algorithms under a strong irrepresentability condition, which restricts the empirical covariance matrix of the predictors. \cite{Submodular:Spectral} prove bounds on the relative performance in population $R$-squared of the a forward selection based model (relative to infeasible $R$-squared) when the number of variables allowed for selection is fixed.
-In this paper, we prove probabilistic bounds on the predictive performance and number of selected covariates.
-We use conditions which are much weaker that those used in \cite{Zhang:GreedyLeastSquares} and \cite{Tropp:Greed}, and impose no $\beta$-min restrictions.
-Another related method is forward-backward selection which procedes similarly to forward selection but allows previously selected covariates to be discarded from the working model at certain steps.
-In terms of the convergence results in this paper, ours are likely most similar to the analysis of a forward-backword model selection procedure by Tong Zhang (see \cite{TongZhang:ForwardBackward}) who find similar bounds.
-The forward-backward procedure is similar to the forward-selection outlined above, except the algorithm has chances to kick variables out of the working selected set.
-The analysis required for a strictly forward-based model selection seems to require different techniques, since there is no chance to correct ``model selection mistakes.''
-As a part of the analysis in this paper, we prove that mistakes, suitably defined, cannot happen too often.
+There are several earlier analyses of Simple Forward Selection.\footnote{TBFMS using different tests than proposed here is natively programmed in some statistical software, including SPSS, but is not previously formally justified in high-dimensional settings.} \cite{Wang:UltraHighForwardReg} gives bounds on the performance and number of selected covariates under a $\beta$-min condition which requires the minimum magnitude of non-zero coefficients to be suitably bounded away from zero. \cite{Zhang:GreedyLeastSquares} and \cite{Tropp:Greed} prove performance bounds for greedy algorithms under a strong irrepresentability condition, which restricts the empirical covariance matrix of the predictors. \cite{Submodular:Spectral} prove bounds on the relative performance in population $R$-squared of a forward selection based model (relative to infeasible $R$-squared) when the number of variables allowed for selection is fixed.
+In addition to Simple Forward Selection, there are several related procedures in which estimation is done in stages.
+These include a method that is not strictly greedy called \textit{Forward-Backward Selection}, which proceeds similarly to Simple Forward Selection but allows previously selected covariates to be discarded from the working model at certain steps (see \cite{Zhang:GreedyLeastSquares}).